 - Scale more efficiently

-- Reduce administrative costs to manage their AWS SSO deployments
+- Reduce administrative costs to manage their AWS IAM deployments

 Customers can now configure OneLogin to share user attributes in AWS and pass them as session tags during user federation and use these attributes in policies to determine access to AWS resources